wildfly/quickstart/deltaspike-exception-handling/README.md

 What is it?
 -----------

-This project demonstrates DelstaSpike exception handling.
-Exception handling in DeltaSpike is based around the CDI eventing model.
+This quickstart demonstrates exception handling with Java EE and CDI using the DeltaSpike library.
+Exception handling is based around the CDI eventing model.

 The entire exception handling process starts with an event.
-This helps keep your application minimally coupled to DeltaSpike, but also allows for further extension.
-Exception handling in DeltaSpike is all about letting you take care of exceptions the way that makes the most sense for your application.
-Events provide this delicate balance.
-Firing the event is the main way of starting the exception handling process.
+This means your application is not tightly coupled to DeltaSpike, and allows for further extension.
+Exception handling in DeltaSpike aims to keep out of your way, and let you handle exceptions the way that makes the most sense to you.
+The eventing model allows for this delicate balance; firing an event is the main way to start handling an exception.

-The project can throw two Exceptions: MyException and MyOtherException.
-And there are 3 different handlers:
+The quickstart can be told to throw two Exceptions: `MyException` and `MyOtherException`.
+And there are 4 different handlers:

- - FacesMessageExceptionHandler  - Displays each exception on the page using FacesMessage.
-Only handles @WebRequest exceptions.
+* `FacesExceptionHandler`  - Displays each exception on the page using a `Faces`.
+Only handles `@WebRequest` exceptions.
- - LogExceptionHandler - Logs each exception to the server console.
+* `LogExceptionHandler` - Logs each exception to the server console.
- - MyExceptionCountHandler - Only counts the the number of times MyException is thrown.
-This handler is also used as a Named CDI bean
+* `MyExceptionCountHandler` - Counts the the number of times `MyException` is thrown.
+This handler is also a CDI bean with a name.
- - RestExceptionHandler - Produces a javax.ws.rs.core.Response using the ResponseBuilder
+* `RestExceptionHandler` - Produces a `javax.ws.rs.core.Response` which encapsulates the error, using a `ResponseBuilder`

-The MyExceptionCountHandler is also used as a Named CDI bean.
+Any exceptions from the REST endpoint are passed to the `DeltaSpikeExceptionMapper` (a JAX-RS exception mapper), which fires an exception event, which is observed by all relevant exception handlers.
+Of particular interest is the `RestExceptionHandler` which uses the ResponseBuilderProducer to create a instance of a javax.ws.rs.core.Response.
+The built response is then returned to the client by the `RestExceptionMapper`.

-The REST exception is first handled by RestExceptionMapper, which then delegates it to the DeltaSpike RestExceptionHandler.
-That handler uses the ResponseBuilderProducer to create a instance of a javax.ws.rs.core.Response.
+Any exceptions from beans invoked by JSF are passed to the `DeltaSpikeExceptionHandler` which fires an exception event, which is observed by all relevant exception handlers.
+Of particular interest is the `FacesExceptionHandler` which builds and registers some `FacesMessage`s.

 System requirements
 -------------------